baninaveen/Chat-Hatke/README.md

 # Chat-Hatke
 The Chat Messenger of Buy Hatke
 This repo contains entire code for Chat Hatke app using Telegram Api The main Features of the app includes a chat head feature which you can access by clicking on the notifications.
+To disable the chat head just long press on the chat head.

 All the libraries that are included in the project are:

   android.support:support-v4:22.1.+'